daltoniam/Starscream/README.md

 ### Add Copy Frameworks Phase

 If you are running this in an OSX app or on a physical iOS device you will need to make sure you add the `Starscream.framework` to be included in your app bundle.
 To do this, in Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 In the tab bar at the top of that window, open the "Build Phases" panel.
 Expand the "Link Binary with Libraries" group, and add `Starscream.framework`.
 Click on the + button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Starscream.framework` respectively.

-## KNOWN ISSUES
-- WatchOS does not have the the CFNetwork String constants to modify the stream's SSL behavior.
-It will be the default Foundation SSL behavior.
-This means watchOS CANNOT use `SSLCiphers`,  `disableSSLCertValidation`, or SSL pinning.
-All these values set on watchOS will do nothing.
-- Linux does not have the security framework, so it CANNOT use SSL pinning or `SSLCiphers` either.

 ## TODOs